teebarg/botcommerce/frontend/README.md

 ### `/styles` directory

 `global.css` imports Tailwind classes and defines a couple of global CSS classes.
-Tailwind and NextUI classes are used for styling throughout the app.
+Tailwind classes are used for styling throughout the app.

 ### `/types` directory